Naturally, a proper war game has plenty of Four Star Badasses to play as and/or interact with.

-- Kill It with Fire: ...sets things on fire with napalm...
+- Kill It with Fire: He also likes setting things on fire with napalm.

 - Modern Major General: Subverted.
 He may lack active combat experience and likely had risen the ranks in part due to his father's influence, having previously been a businessman.
 On the other hand, he's also shown to be very competent at what he does, successfully making General Leang's old department a success story.
 In addition, he's shown to have an aptitude for command, taking The Art of War to heart and winning in simulated battles against more distinguished Chinese commanders.

 - Screw the Rules, I Have Connections! and Money: Well, his father certainly has.

 - Take That!: He took over a Special Weapons unit that was under the command of Boss General Leang and turned it into a proper PLA division as opposed to the silly, half-baked mishmash faction seen in Zero Hour.

 - Big Brother Is Watching: Despite in-universe liberalisations, Jin still represents the authoritarian police state/social engineering side of China.

 - Born in the Wrong Century/Disco Dan: His upbringing seems straight from the Cultural Revolution.